 I am a historian of Modern European thought, especially Europe’s engagement with the wider world.
 My studies and teachings have concentrated on modern European history, political institution building, and religious thought.

 My first book, The Weimar Century: German Émigrés and the Ideological Foundations of the Cold War (Princeton University Press, 2014), uncovers the intellectual, political, and institutional forces that shaped Germany’s reconstruction after World War II and the broader ideological genesis of the Cold War.
 By tracing the careers of influential German émigrés of diverse theoretical and political backgrounds, it claims that political ideas from Weimar Germany (1918-1933) were fundamental in molding the postwar order in Europe and the construction of American global hegemony.
-It was awarded the Council of European Studies’ 2016 Book Prize (for best first book in European studies published in 2013-2015).
+It was awarded the Council of European Studies’ 2016 Book Prize (for best first book in European studies published in 2014-2015).
+Chinese, German, Korean, and Hebrew translations are forthcoming.
 You can read more about it here.

 At Dartmouth, I teach classes on Modern European history, with focus on intellectual history, international politics, German history, and WWII.
 In 2016, I was voted by the senior class as Dartmouth’s best professor, and was awarded the Jerome Goldstein Award for Distinguished Teaching.
 You can see some syllabi here.